-- You migrated the card from one operating system to another (say from iOS to Android).
+- You migrated the card from one operating system to another (say from a Windows phone to Android).

 - The card was extracted from a computer without being properly ejected by the “Safely remove hardware” tool.

-Methods to Fix “SD Card Is Blank Or Has an Unsupported File System” Error
+Methods to Fix “SD Card Is Blank Or Has Unsupported File System” Error

 Now that we know the main culprits behind the “SD card blank or unsupported” error, we can move on to the methods of fixing it.